-After bargain hunting, we like to head to Bar Santurce for some small plates of fried seafood goodness.
-The energy of the place is high and with a couple of cañas in you, you’ll fit right in.
+After spending your morning bargain hunting, head to Bar Santurce for small plates of fried seafood goodness.
+The energy of the place is high, and with a couple of cañas in you, you’ll fit right in.

-5. La Caleta
+5. La Caleta Taberna Gaditana

 To go full-on Andalusian, head to La Caleta in Lavapies.
 This place is straight out of Cádiz, a seaside region of Andalusia known for its excellent fried seafood.
 Always full of locals, often Cádiz transplants themselves, you can be sure it’s among the best seafood restaurants in Madrid.

 One can’t-miss dish here is the cazón al adobo, or marinated and fried dogfish, which is always perfectly crisp and flavorful.
 We also love the pescaíto frito, a mix of fried fish and seafood that will make you feel like you’re sitting on a sunny beachside terrace in the south of Spain.